 To communicate with your OpenStack API, you’ll need to configure some variables.
 The default OpenStack RC file is only built for UNIX-based systems, so it will not work on Windows.

-If you’re unsure what to fill out, you can download the OpenStack RC file from the Horizon dashboard (through Access and Security → API access).
+If you’re unsure what to fill in, you can download the OpenStack RC file from the dashboard (through Account → Access).
 Open the RC file in Notepad and you will find these variables (except password) and their values.
-More advanced users can also add the environment variables directly in PowerShell.
-To do this, first look at your variables overview.

 pip install -U buildtools pip install python-openstackclient